quintanar401/quintanar401.github.io/OPS.md

 You can create your own effects or use the built-ins like 'time', 'exc', 'file', etc.

-All effects including system effects can be intercepted.
+All effects including the system effects can be intercepted.
 The handler can decide - continue the operation, abort it or save the current state and call it later.

 ### seff